Blog Home / Compliance / Best Practices for GDPR Data Breach Notification

 GDPR Data Breach Notification

 One of the key requirements under the General Data Protection Regulation (GDPR) is the obligation to notify the relevant parties in the event of a personal data breach.
-This requirement, known as the GDPR data breach notification, is crucial for maintaining transparency and accountability.
+This requirement, known as the GDPR data breach notification, is crucial for maintaining transparency and accountability in data processing.

 When to Notify